Forex Market: Indian rupee rises against US dollar

-In the forex market, the domestic currency Indian rupee rised against the US dollar in the early hours of trading.
+In the forex market, the domestic currency the Indian rupee rised against the US dollar in the early hours of trading.
+The Indian rupee strengthed against the US dollar as it was backed by sustained foreign fund inflow in the Indian market.

-In the early hours of trading, the Indian rupee rose by 15 paise to 69.72 against the US dollar.

-At the Interbank forex market, the Indian rupee opened at 69.78 and then it rallied upwards to touch 69.72 per dollar registering a rise of 15 paise.
-On Thursday, the rupee has ended trading at 69.87 against the US dollar.
+The Indian rupee has risen up to 26 paise to reach 69 against the US dollar.
+In the Interbank forex market, the Indian rupee opened at 69.10 against the dollar and then it gained a upward movement.
+Yesterday, the Indian rupee closed at 69.26 against the US dollar.

-The main driving forces behind the for the upward movement of the domestic currency were the positive opening of the Indian share market and the weakening of the US dollar in the international market.
+On Monday, the Foreign Instititu=ioanl Investors has pumped around 3,068.88 crore rupees in the Indian capital market.
+This has backed the Indian rupee.

 Post Your Comments